LiskArchive/lips/proposals/mainnet_migration.md

 #### Invalid Ed25519 Public Key

-The chosen value for the Ed25519 public key for which every signature validation should fail, `0x7fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff`, is the little endian encoding of 2<sup>255</sup>-1\.
-As described in the first point of the [decoding section](https://datatracker.ietf.org/doc/html/rfc8032#section-5.1.3) of RFC 8032, decoding this value fails.
+The chosen value for the Ed25519 public key for which every signature validation should fail, `0xfffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffe`, is the little endian encoding of 2<sup>255</sup>-1\.
+As described in the first point of the [decoding section](https://datatracker.ietf.org/doc/html/rfc8032#section-5.1.3) of RFC 8032, decoding this value fails because `y`-coordinate value 2<sup>255</sup>-1 is bigger than `p` = 2<sup>255</sup>-19 (see [the notations section](https://datatracker.ietf.org/doc/html/rfc8032#section-2) for more information on little-endian encoding in EdDSA protocol).
 This in turn results in signature verification failure as described in the first point of the [verification section](https://datatracker.ietf.org/doc/html/rfc8032#section-5.1.7), regardless of the message and the signature.

 ### Assigning BLS Key to Validator Accounts